 About users and roles

-If you're running Splunk Enterprise, you can create users with passwords and assign them to roles you have created.
-Splunk Free does not support user authentication.
+You can create users with passwords and assign them to roles that you have created.
+Splunk Enterprise Free does not support user authentication.

-Splunk ships with support for three types of authentication systems, which are described in the Security Manual:
+Splunk Enterprise supports three types of authentication systems, which are described in the Securing Splunk Enterprise manual.

-- Splunk's own built-in system.
-See "About user authentication with Splunk's built-in system" for more information.
+- Native authentication.
+See "Set up user authentication with Splunk Enterprise native authentication" for more information.

 - LDAP.
 Splunk supports authentication with its internal authentication services or your existing LDAP server.
 See "Set up user authentication with LDAP" for more information.

 - Scripted authentication API.
-Use scripted authentication to tie Splunk's authentication into an external authentication system, such as RADIUS or PAM.
+Use scripted authentication to connect Splunk native authentication with an external authentication system, such as RADIUS or PAM.
 See "Set up user authentication with external systems" for more information.

-By default, Splunk comes with the following roles predefined:
+By default, Splunk Enterprise comes with the following roles predefined:

 - admin -- this role has the most capabilities assigned to it.